apostrophecms/apostrophe-documentation/docs/tutorials/getting-started/schema-guide.md

 {
   name: '_departments',
   label: 'Departments',
-  // Must match the `name` option given when configuring `fabric` as a subclass of pieces
+  // We could skip this since it is the same as the name of the join,
+  // plus an s.
+Since we specified it, it must match the `name` property
+  // of another type (it'll be singular)
   withType: 'department',
   type: 'joinByArray',
-  // The id of the fabric will be stored in the fabricIds property of the product
-  idsField: 'departmentIds',
   filters: {
     // Fetch just enough information
     projection: {